aakash-dec7/ASL-Detection/README.md

 ## Model Training Metrics

-The following values represent the training loss recorded at the end of each of the 5 epochs, demonstrating the model's performance improvement over time:
+The following values represent the training loss recorded at the end of 5 epochs, demonstrating the model’s performance improvement over time:

 ```json
 {